 On December 26, 2024, the Fifth Circuit confirmed that the preliminary injunction blocking nationwide enforcement of the Corporate Transparency Act (CTA) remains active.

-As of December 3, 2024, the United States District Court for the Eastern District of Texas has issued a preliminary injunction pausing the nationwide enforcement of the Corporate Transparency Act and its implementing rules.
+On Dec.
+3, 2024, a Texas federal court issued a nationwide injunction halting enforcement of the Corporate Transparency Act and its reporting rules.

 The City of Oviedo has enacted significant revisions to its Land Development Code (LDC), introducing new regulations and standards that will impact future development within the city.